upsun/vinego/readme.md

    - `goimports`
    - `dlv`
    - `staticcheck`

-   (Distributed this way because `golangci-lint` needs linters to be built with the same dependency versions and the easiest way to guarantee that is to build them together)

    You can build the Docker container yourself with `docker build --tag vinego src` at the root of this repo.